Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Fortification Techie.md

 Size: 1/2 slot
 Effect: Can project 1 non-solid illusion at a time.
 These illusions are destroyed if the projector is destroyed.
 Range: 100m
-Requirement: Fort Workbench.‌
+Requirement: Fort Workbench.â€Œ

 ---
 Fort Workshop: A upgrade to any room.
 Allows you to build more advanced turrets and fortifications.
 Cost: $1000
 Effect: Allows for more advanced projects and fortifications.
-Requirement: Fort Workbench.‌
+Requirement: Fort Workbench.â€Œ

 ---
 AT Turret: A massive immoveable turret made to destroy vehicles.